lokeshsk/zerotrust-agents/README.md

 ## Features
 - **LiteLLM Proxy Engine**: Agnostic proxy that intercepts traffic and forces LLMs to adhere to predefined tool-use policies.
 We support the `OpenAI`, `Anthropic`, and `Gemini` tool-use specification formats natively.
 - **Semantic DLP**: Scans arguments sent to tools for destructive commands (e.g., `DROP TABLE`) and PII using secondary lightweight local LLMs.
 Go beyond regex.
-- **⏸Human-in-the-Loop (HITL)**: Suspend high-risk agent operations until a human administrator clicks "Approve" or "Block" in the visual dashboard.
+- **Human-in-the-Loop (HITL)**: Suspend high-risk agent operations until a human administrator clicks "Approve" or "Block" in the visual dashboard.
 - **Auto-Discovery Graph**: Automatically maps and visualizes the relationships between your AI agents and the external tools they are trying to use.
 - **Model Context Protocol (MCP)**: Native support for Anthropic's MCP, allowing you to proxy MCP tool calls natively through the gateway.
 - **Python SDK**: Official SDK (`zerotrust-agents-sdk`) using a familiar nested-resource pattern to interact programmatically with the Firewall control plane.